We all recognize the notable words from Hippocrates, who said: “Let food be thy medicine and medicine be thy food.”

 When we begin to analyze the scope of today’s modern market, we see disconnect of food as medicine.
 Nature’s resources are available at our fingertips but become complicated, processed and transformed in today’s market.
 Instead of working with nature, the modern market packs us with everything we need to work against nature.
 We see this in the food we eat and the products we buy.

 For example, in the skincare market, a common rhetoric is anti-aging.
 When we think about this, aging is a natural, biological process.
-Instead of nourishing and protecting our skin with good ingredients that work with our body’s natural functions, we fight nature’s process with chemical ingredients that end up being more harmful for our bodies and environment than what they were intended to do.
-The same is true with our food.
+Instead of nourishing and protecting our skin with good ingredients that work with our body’s natural functions, we fight nature’s process with chemical ingredients that end up being more harmful to our bodies and environment than what they were intended to do.
+The same is true for our food.

 As large corporations produce food at such a high quantity, they often sacrifice quality for profit and efficiency.
-In a previous blog, we’ve discussed the importance of biodiversity and how it plays a vital role to the health of our ecology.
+In a previous blog, we’ve discussed the importance of biodiversity and how it plays a vital role in the health of our ecology.

-Today, because so much of our food comes from mono cropping, the soil becomes extinguished of its nutrients and no longer has the ability to preserve its biodiversity.
+Today, because so much of our food comes from mono-cropping, the soil becomes extinguished of its nutrients and no longer has the ability to preserve its biodiversity.
 With no biodiversity, the soil becomes exhausted and starts to invite pests and disease.
 These are not necessarily bad, just nature’s way of healing the land.
-The viscous cycle that begins to take place is that instead of allowing nature to take its course, we fight nature (to get rid of its pests and disease) with chemical fertilizers and pesticides.
+The vicious cycle that begins to take place is that instead of allowing nature to take its course, we fight nature (to get rid of its pests and disease) with chemical fertilizers and pesticides.